Seizure of Cash at Orlando International Airport MCO

 When the Government Files a Complaint for Forfeiture In Rem

 At the Orlando International Airport (OIA), agents with Homeland Security Investigations (HSI) might take custody of the Defendant Funds, which remain in the custody of the United States.
-As set forth in Rule G(3)(b)(i), the Clerk of Court must issue a warrant to arrest the Defendant Funds if the money is in the government’s possession, custody, or control.
+As outlined in Rule G(3)(b)(i), the Clerk of Court must issue a warrant to arrest the Defendant Funds if the money is in the government’s possession, custody, or control.

 The officers with the Orlando Police Department (OPD) will then respond to the TSA screening area to further investigate.
 OPD’s interactions with TSA, are often video recorded by officer-worn body cameras, but that video evidence must be requested from each custodian of those records to make sure it is preserved.

-In many of these cases, the officers or agents will conduct a recorded interview.
+In many cases, the officers or agents will conduct a recorded interview.
 After explaining that TSA had found an anomaly in the carry-on luggage or checked suitcase during the screening process, the agent will allege that the property found is “contraband.”

 The K9 dogs are trained to detect the odor of six controlled substances: cannabis, cocaine HCL, cocaine base, heroin, methamphetamine, and MDMA.

 The theory behind the dog alert is based on an assumption that individuals who handle controlled substances often get traces of the substances on their hands and clothing.
-These trace amounts of a controlled substance can easily be spread to other items the individual touches such as currency.
+These trace amounts of a controlled substance can easily be spread to other items the individual touches, such as currency.

 In recent years, the courts have started to find that the dog sniff is utterly pointless since most states allow the consumption of marijuanna.